My current (Nikon) gear, and how it evolved

 Above - Another beautiful shot with no noise whatsoever.

-The D3X gives me everything I wanted from a full-frame camera, including the natural perspective of my full-frame lenses, in a fast-focusing, completely bomb-proof enclosure.
+The D3X gave me everything I wanted from a full-frame camera, including the natural perspective of my full-frame lenses, in a fast-focusing, completely bomb-proof enclosure.
 Did I, or do I want a D810?
 Yes, I do.
 But for this price, the value was simply too good to pass up, and I don’t regret the choice even a tiny bit.

 Coincidence paid for another upgrade.